Vormsi Island lighthouse off western coast of Estonia in the Baltic SeaPhoto author: Renee Altrov

 The juniper fields, coastal meadows, erratic boulders, and lighthouses of Vormsi are best discovered on foot or by bicycle.

 The island is accessible by car ferry from the mainland port of Rohuküla, less than 10 kilometers from Haapsalu.
-If you wish to leave your car on the mainland, there is a free, spacious parking lot where you can park your car safely.
-Once you arrive at Port Sviby on Vormsi, you can rent a bike or electrical scooter there or from the farm museum.
+If you wish to leave your car on the mainland, there is a free, spacious parking lot at the port where you can park your car safely.
+Once you arrive at Port Sviby on Vormsi, you can rent a bike or an electric scooter there or from the farm museum.

 Always check schedules before traveling and purchase tickets in advance.
 Visitors coming in with their own boat should contact Sviby Harbor for more information.